Hittites: Government

-The earliest known constitutional monarchy was developed by the Hittites.
+It has been claimed that the earliest known constitutional monarchy was developed by the Hittites.

 The head of the Hittite state was the king, followed by the heir-apparent.
 The king was the supreme ruler of the land, in charge of being a military commander, judicial authority, as well as a high priest.
 However, some officials exercised independent authority over various branches of the government.
 One of the most important of these posts in the Hittite society was that of the gal mesedi (Chief of the Royal Bodyguards).
 It was superseded by the rank of the gal gestin (chief of the wine stewards), who, like the gal mesedi, was generally a member of the royal family.
 The kingdom's bureaucracy was headed by the gal dubsar (chief of the scribes), whose authority did not extend over the lugal dubsar, the king's personal scribe.

 Egyptian monarchs engaged in diplomacy with two chief Hittite seats, located at Kadesh (a city located on the Orontes River) and Carchemish (located on the Euphrates river in Southern Anatolia).

 Map of the Hittite Empire at its greatest extent under Suppiluliuma I (c.1350–1322) and Mursili II (c.1321–1295).